Home E English

 Writing

-Writing lessons ensure that the children understand grammatical structures and can use punctuation in an apt manner.
-We then establish the features at word, sentence and whole text level that will engage the audience and achieve the purpose of the written piece.
+Writing lessons ensure that the children understand grammatical structures and can use punctuation appropriately.
+We establish writing frameworks at word, sentence and whole text level to engage the audience(s) of the piece.
 Across year groups we cover many forms of writing, from narratives and poetry to persuasive speeches and blogs.

 Planning and organisation are hugely important, and students are provided with strategies, visuals and tools to organise their ideas before they write.